Interim executive board: appointment, membership and role

 Setting up an interim executive board (IEB) is 1 of the interventions that could be put in place when a maintained school requires improvement.

-A school is eligible for intervention when it has:
+A school is eligible for intervention when it:

-- Failed to comply with a warning notice, or
+• Has failed to comply with a warning notice

-This is laid out on page 12 of the Department for Education's (DfE's) guidance on schools causing concern.
+This is laid out on page 15 of the DfE's guidance on support and intervention in schools.